1234 19th Street Northwest Suite 604 Washington, DC 20036

 It’s not a big deal when a small chip comes from a tooth.
 But when it’s a larger portion, there are bigger consequences.
 A big break exposes sensitive dental nerves and pulp in the tooth’s center.
 It can also create sharp edges that can cut into your tongue or the inside of the cheeks.
 A dental crown protects the nerves and ensures the edges don’t harm soft tissue.

 A dental implant is the gold standard for replacing missing teeth.
 When completed with a custom dental crown, it looks and feels the most like a natural tooth.
-You’re able to eat all of the foods you would normally and not have to worry about it harming your restoration.
+You can eat all the foods you would normally and not have to worry about it harming your restoration.

 Dental Crown Treatment in Washington, DC

 Dr. Banks must prepare the treated tooth to fit the dental crown properly.
 He will gently etch into the tooth enamel.
-How much is removed depends on the thickness of the crown.
+The amount of enamel removed depends on the thickness of the crown.
 Then, he will take an impression of your tooth, which he sends to a dental technician to create the crown.

 Dr. Banks will color-match the tooth so the crown blends in with the smile.
 He may also make impressions of the jaw opposite of the treated tooth to ensure the crown matches your teeth.
 Once the crown is complete, Dr. Banks will double-check the shape and size of the crown and make adjustments as needed before cementing the crown to the tooth.